Joe Cullen (darts player): 2012

-He reached the final of the PDPA World Championship Qualifier, where he was beaten 5–3 by Arron Monk.
-The result meant that he qualified for the preliminary round of the 2012 World Championship, where he beat Oliver Ferenc of Serbia by 4 legs to 2.
-He played number 10 seed Terry Jenkins in the first round for the second successive year and was beaten 3–0, winning just three legs in the match.
+Cullen reached the final of the PDPA World Championship Qualifier, where he was beaten by Arron Monk 5–3.
+The result meant that he qualified for the preliminary round of the 2012 World Championship, where he beat Oliver Ferenc 4–2 in legs.
+He played the 10th seed Terry Jenkins in the first round for the second successive year and was beaten 3–0, winning just three legs in the match.
 In April, he earned a place in the Austrian Darts Open by defeating Sam Hill and John Bowles in the UK qualifier.
 He played Brendan Dolan in the first round and won 6–4, and then continued his run by beating Simon Whitlock 6–4, despite his opponent hitting a nine darter.
 Cullen defeated Mark Walsh to make the quarter-finals, where he was this time on the wrong end of a 6–4 scoreline as he lost to eventual winner Justin Pipe.
 Cullen's best result of the season came a week after this as he won through to the semi-finals of the final UK Open Qualifier, but was then whitewashed 6–0 by Pipe.
 He also qualified for the third European Tour event, the European Darts Open and beat Jenkins 6–1 in the first round in Düsseldorf, before losing to Johnny Haines 6–5 in round two.

 Cullen reached the last 16 of the UK Open with victories over Jim Walker (9–4) and Colin Lloyd (9–8), but then let a 4–0 and 5–1 lead against Jamie Caven slip to lose 9–8.
 He qualified for the World Matchplay for the first time and lost to Pipe 10–4 in the first round.

 2013

 Cullen qualified for the 2013 World Championship by finishing 36th on the 2012 ProTour Order of Merit, claiming the fifth of sixteen spots that were available for the highest non-qualified players.
 He lost 3–0 to John Part in the first round, with the Canadian's superior finishing being the difference between the players.
 Cullen was ranked world number 41 after the tournament.
 He lost 9–5 to Lee Palfreyman in the third round of the UK Open.
-At the Austrian Darts Open Cullen beat Kim Huybrechts 6–4 and then averaged a stunning 111.84 average in seeing off Stuart Kellett 6–1.
+At the Austrian Darts Open Cullen beat Kim Huybrechts 6–4 and then averaged a stunning 111.84 three-dart average in seeing off Stuart Kellett 6–1.
 He reached the quarter-finals of this event for the second year running by surviving one match dart from Raymond van Barneveld to win 6–5, but was then beaten 6–0 by Mervyn King.
 Cullen reached three other quarter-finals in floor events during the year but lost in each one.